-- increased funding for programs and exploration of programs providing services to older adults, persons with disabilities, veterans and their caregivers, especially services that support individuals continuing to live independently in their homes and communities - efforts to use state funds for programs that provide prescription drugs more efficiently and effectively.
-This would include efforts to increase pricing transparency and reduce the costs of purchasing such prescription drugs to enable associated programs to better serve their growing caseloads. - increasing the appropriations to the State Funding for Senior Services line item in the Long Bill.
-This includes increasing the continuing appropriation to the Older Coloradans Cash Fund, as well as any additional state General Fund monies that might become available.
-DRCOG specifically supports a stable, long-term funding source that increases to meet the growing needs for services.
-This also would provide a level of funding certainty that would improve yearly program planning for needed services.
+- increased funding for programs and exploration of programs providing services to older adults, individuals with disabilities, veterans and their caregivers, especially services that support individuals continuing to live independently in their homes and communities - efforts to use state funds for programs that provide prescription drugs more efficiently and effectively, including efforts to increase pricing transparency and reduce the costs of purchasing such prescription drugs to enable associated programs to better serve their growing caseloads - increasing the appropriations to the State Funding for Senior Services line item in the Long Bill.
+This includes increasing the continuing appropriation to the Older Coloradans Cash Fund, as well as any additional state general fund monies that might become available.
+DRCOG specifically supports a stable, long-term funding source that increases to meet the growing need for services, which would provide a level of funding certainty that would improve yearly program planning for needed services.